 The Mint has identified and assessed the risks for each of its suppliers.
-Each supplier is required to undergo the Mint's KYC due diligence process, and is subject to a risk assessment.
-The risk assessment encompasses risk indicators related to geography, nature of business, delivery channels, ownership, organizational structure, and other risk factors that the Mint deems relevant including consideration for Environmental, Social and Governance (ESG) factors.
+Each supplier is required to undergo the Mint's KYC due diligence process and is subject to a risk assessment.
+The risk assessment encompasses risk indicators related to geography, nature of business, delivery channels, ownership, organizational structure, and other risk factors that the Mint deems relevant including consideration for ESG factors.
 All risk assessments are reviewed by the Senior Manager, Compliance and the Director, Regulatory Affairs (Compliance) before they are signed.
 In the event that a supplier's risk rating is determined to be high, the risk assessment is also reviewed and signed by the Compliance Officer.
 The Mint's due diligence for Politically Exposed Persons ("PEPs"), includes assessment of the region in which they operate (foreign or domestic) and the type of organization they represent (private, public or government).

 Once onboarded, suppliers are required to undergo a reassessment of their KYC file.
-The cadence of reassessments depends of the risk rating the supplier is given.
-All lowrisk suppliers are reassessed every four years, moderate-risk suppliers are reassessed every two years and high-risk suppliers are reassessed annually.
+The cadence of reassessments depends on the risk rating the supplier is given.
+The Mint's policy is to reassess all low-risk suppliers every four years, moderate-risk suppliers every two years and high-risk suppliers annually.
 Where the Mint maintains a relationship with a high-risk supplier, the Mint will implement enhanced due diligence risk mitigation strategies and brief the Compliance Officer and the Chief Commercial Officer.
-The Mint did not onboard any new high-risk suppliers in the period, however the Mint updated and changed the risk rating for three suppliers from low to high, and as a result, the Mint conducted site visits in April and June for two of the suppliers.
-The change in risk rating for the two in question is due to the suppliers providing ASM material and because they mix mine and recycled material together.
-Neither supplier refines their material as they only have the capability to melt.
-There were no other highrisk issues identified during the site visit.
-The reason the third supplier was moved to highrisk is due to changes to the customers' profile from an anti-money laundering perspective.
-The Mint can confirm that there were no zero-tolerance issues with any of its suppliers throughout 2023.
+The Mint did not onboard any new high-risk suppliers in the period, however the Mint updated and changed the risk rating for one supplier (a trading customer) from low to high in 2024 and therefore had four high-risk suppliers during the reporting period.
+The reason the supplier was moved to high-risk was due to regulatory findings relating to anti money laundering controls.
+The three other suppliers have been classified as high-risk due to the fact that they have mixed materials.
+In early 2025, based on adverse media relating to environment controls from late December 2024, the Mint increased the rating of one supplier to high-risk.